MSE Engine #64

 Engine #68, or Big Daddy, is named after long-time MSE executive, Dwain G. Luce.
 Big Daddy is the strongest locomotive in the fleet and weighs in at 275,000 lbs.
 It can reach a top speed of 65MPH.

 MSE Engine #70

 Commonly used in switching and interchange service on both Moss Point and Evanston jobs.
 MSE has painted the locomotive with our signature gold and added a video recording system in 2020.

 Purchased by MSE: 2006

-MSE’s smallest locomotive that we lease to customers for industrial switching needs.
+MSE’s smallest locomotive is leased to customers for industrial switching needs.